microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 the various windows by the Monarch.

-There will only ever be one monarch process at a given time, and every other WT WP is a servant process.
+There will only ever be one monarch process at a given time, and every other WT window process is a servant process.
 However, we want this system to be redundant, so that if the monarch ever dies, one of the remaining servant processes can take over for it.
 The new monarch will be chosen at random, so we'll call this a probabalistic elective monarchy.

 Essentially, the probabalistic elective monarchy will work in the following way:

 1. We'll introduce a WinRT class (for the puspose of this doc we'll call it `Monarch`), with a unique GUID.
-2. When any WP starts up, it'll first try to register as the server for the `Monarch` WinRT class.
+2. When any window process starts up, it'll first try to register as the server for the `Monarch` WinRT class.
    - The OS will allow subsequent processes to successfully register as the server for `Monarch` objects, but when someone tries to `create_instance` a `Monarch`, the OS will always create the `Monarch` from the first process to